videlais/learning-react/chapter11/index.md

 ## Date Requests and Component Lifecycles

 Promises can take time to resolve.
 With this in mind, when to use *fetch()* and wait for it to resolve becomes an important issue.
-In considering React class component lifecycle, only one function makes sense.
+In considering the React class component lifecycle, only one function makes sense.

 ### Fetching During *componentDidMount()*